GScottAlder/the-road-to-learn-react/manuscript/chapter2.md

 ...
 ~~~~~~~~

-Often newcomers to React have difficulties with the topic of using functions in event handlers.
+Newcomers to React often have difficulty using functions in event handlers.
 That's why I tried to explain it in more detail here.
-In the end, you should end up with the following code in your button to have a concisely inlined JavaScript ES6 arrow function that has access to the `objectID` property of the `item` object.
+You should end up with the following code in your button to have a concisely inlined JavaScript ES6 arrow function that has access to the `objectID` property of the `item` object.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~